The Sufferer & the Witness: Background and production

 In August 2004, Rise Against released its major record label debut album Siren Song of the Counter Culture.
-A sleeper hit in the United States, it was certified gold by the Recording Industry Association of America, denoting shipments of 500,000 copies.Siren Song of the Counter Culture's success was largely due to the breakthrough single "Swing Life Away", an acoustic ballad that starkly contrasted the band's typical hardcore oeuvre.
+A sleeper hit in the United States, it was certified gold by the Recording Industry Association of America, denoting shipments of 500,000 copies.
+Siren Song of the Counter Culture's success was largely due to the breakthrough single "Swing Life Away", an acoustic ballad that starkly contrasted the band's typical hardcore oeuvre.
 To promote the album, Rise Against embarked on an extensive touring schedule that concluded in December 2005.
-The next month, the band members reconvened and began work on their fourth album The Suffer & the Witness.
+The next month, the band members reconvened and began work on their fourth album The Sufferer & the Witness.

 During the recording sessions for Siren Song of the Counter Culture, the band members became dissatisfied with the contributions from producer Garth Richardson, as he did not fully understand their musical background in punk rock.
 Richardson was better known for his work with heavier-sounding bands like Mudvayne and Rage Against the Machine, and as a result, the album sounded more polished and heavier than Rise Against's previous raw material.
 Combined with the numerous distractions and inconveniences that plagued the recording sessions, lead vocalist Tim McIlrath views Siren Song of the Counter Culture as the album that "got away from us".
 When it came time to record The Sufferer & the Witness, the band members decided to return to Bill Stevenson and Jason Livermore, who produced their 2003 album Revolutions per Minute.
 The members developed a strong rapport with the duo while recording that album, particularly Stevenson, whom McIlrath described as their "musical soul mate".

-By December 2005, five songs had been written for The Suffer & the Witness.
+By December 2005, five songs had been written for The Sufferer & the Witness.
 The rest of the songs were written in January 2006, in a practice space in West Side, Chicago.
 McIlrath noted that the band procrastinated writing the songs for several weeks, leaving them with only a three-week period to write the entire album.
 The band was not affected by this added pressure however; according to McIlrath: "It went great, the songs just flowed out of us.
 There were really few questions and the song lyrics would just come out of us, it went really well and everyone really liked them."
-Unlike the stressful recording sessions for Siren Song of the Counter Culture, the band members had a much more enjoyable time with The Suffer & the Witness, as they no longer sought the approval of their parent company Geffen Records.
+Unlike the stressful recording sessions for Siren Song of the Counter Culture, the band members had a much more enjoyable time with The Sufferer & the Witness, as they no longer sought the approval of their parent company Geffen Records.